 How To Read Yarn Labels

-Yardage – This is how many yards a ball would measure if it was stretched out.
-This is so you can tell how many of one product you need for one project.
+- Yardage – This is how many yards a ball would measure if it was stretched out.
+This tells you how many of one product you need for one project.

-Care Instructions – This tells you how to wash it, whether you can iron it or not, and other helpful info to help you know how to care for your handcrafted item.
+- Care Instructions – This tells you how to wash it, iron it, and other info on how to care for your handcrafted item.

 What Yarn Is Best For Beginner Crochet?

-What’s The Best Yarn for Crochet Garments, Wool Or Acrylic?
+What Is The Best Yarn for Crochet Garments, Wool, Or Acrylic?

 It depends on your preference.
-If you’re a beginner and want affordable, lightweight, and hypo-allergic, acrylic is the best choice.
-If you wish for one that’s moisture-wicking, soft and long-lasting, wool is the best choice.
-These are your crochet projects, you decide what’s best.
+If you’re a beginner and want affordable, lightweight, hypo-allergic, acrylic is the best choice.

 What Is The Best Yarn For Crochet Hats?